-A Tenant Liaison Service was introduced in April 2020 and whilst the roll out of this service has been affected by the Covid-19 pandemic, its aim is for officers to work closely with our most vulnerable client group who have complex and challenging needs and who may be at serious risk of losing their tenancy.
-The tenancy sustainment rate has increased and we hope that this improvement is sustained.
+The Tenant Liaison Service was introduced in April 2020 and whilst the roll out of the service had been affected by the Covid-19 pandemic, the officers are now working in the community with our most vulnerable client group with complex and challenging needs who may be at serious risk of losing their tenancy.
+We intend to further develope and promote the service to maximise referrals.
+The tenancy sustainment rate has increased and we hope that this improvement is continued.